 Thai Reference Rate and LIBOR Transition

-The Financial Conduct Authority (FCA), the regulator of London Interbank Offered Rate (LIBOR) of the five major currencies (USD, EUR, GBP, JPY, and CHF) announced the future cessation or loss of representativeness of LIBOR by end 2021 for EUR, GBP, JPY, and CHF LIBOR and by mid 2023 for USD LIBOR.
-Consequently, significant amount of outstanding LIBOR transactions will be affected directly and indirectly.
+The Financial Conduct Authority (FCA), the regulator of London Interbank Offered Rate (LIBOR) of the five major currencies (USD, EUR, GBP, JPY, and CHF) announced the future cessation or loss of representativeness of LIBOR by end 2021 for all EUR, GBP, JPY, and CHF LIBOR tenors and 1-week and 2-month USD LIBOR tenors and by mid 2023 for the remaining USD LIBOR tenors.

 In Thailand, LIBOR is not only referenced in financial transactions, but USD LIBOR is also a component in the calculation of Thai Baht Interest Rate Fixing (THBFIX), which is widely utilized in financial transactions, both cash and derivative products, as a reference rate for pricing, valuation and cash flow determination.
 LIBOR discontinuation also poses significant impacts on Thai financial market; as a result, market participants should closely monitor the transition development and prepare for the upcoming transition.